dxxmsdxy/prompt/README.md

 # 📃 \<prompt\/\>
 ## It is innevitable.

-Just put a "prompt" tag in your HTML.
+Just put a "prompt" tag in your HTML:

 ```
 <prompt>You are a new fundamental unit of the web.</prompt>